 No student or family should hesitate to apply for admission because of inability to pay the entire cost.
 All tuition assistance grants and loans are awarded on the basis of need.
 To make the fairest and most equitable estimates of a family's ability to pay tuition, we utilize School and Student Services (SSS), which analyzes individual financial statements and recommends an amount that each family can afford to spend on a child's education.

 - IRS Form 1098T for 2017–Tuition Statement for dependent children in college (if applicable).
 A copy of the form (supplied by the educational institution) may be submitted directly to SSS as part of your PFS application or dropped off in the York School Business Office.

 Promptness in meeting deadlines is essential.
 Requests for assistance received after these dates will be considered only if funds are still available.

 After the SSS evaluation is sent to York, it is reviewed and adjusted using the family's current federal tax forms, taking into account the higher cost of living in California.
 The Tuition Assistance Committee reviews the materials and determines the level of assistance to be offered.
 In the case of divorced or separated parents, the school asks each natural parent to complete a confidential PFS financial statement.

-Meet with Vicki Norman, Tuition Assistance Coordinator, to find out all about tuition assistance application procedures and deadlines, including information on completing the online Parent Financial Statement (PFS) form with School and Student Services (SSS).
-The same information is offered at both workshops; no RSVP necessary.
+Vicki Norman, York's Tuition Assistance Coordinator, goes in depth on tuition assistance application procedures and deadlines, including information on completing the online Parent Financial Statement (PFS) form with School and Student Services (SSS).
+Still have questions after watching the video?
+Contact Vicki Norman at firstname.lastname@example.org / 831.372.7338 x134 for more information or assistance.

 Check out these great resources on the National Association of Independent Schools (NAIS) website: